-- Education abroad encourages cross-cultural communication, understanding and acceptance.
+- Education abroad encourages cross-cultural communication, understanding, and acceptance

-- Your intellectual maturity and self-confidence will be enhanced.
+- Enhance your intellectual maturity and self-confidence

 Students may also choose to study in a non-SUNY program, and we recommend meeting with an IEGI advisor if you are considering this option to obtain information about credits and financial aid.